kamatealip/daily-ml/clustering/README.md

 - Bright cross-shaped markers are the centroids.
 - Colored lines connect each point to its current centroid.
 - The centroid positions animate as the algorithm updates.

+## How Hierarchical Clustering Works In This Project

+`hierarchical_clustering_example.py` demonstrates agglomerative hierarchical clustering.

+It works like this:

+1. Each point starts as its own cluster.
+2. The program finds the two closest clusters.
+3. Those two clusters are merged into one larger cluster.
+4. The process repeats until the target number of clusters remains.

+In this example:

+- A small list of 2D points is built directly into the script.
+- Single-link distance is used, so cluster distance is based on the closest pair of points between two clusters.
+- Each merge step is printed so you can follow the algorithm.

 ## How KNN Works In This Project